Into the South China Sea

 1-hour film documentary by Robert Cockburn.

-The Plane that Saved Australia is a highly original mix of observational documentary and investigative journalism - told by veterans and families who match memories with wartime documents with startling results, including General MacArthur's appeal to Australian Prime Minister, John Curtin, for Aussie airmen.
+Into the South China Sea is a highly original mix of observational documentary and investigative journalism - told by veterans and families who match memories with wartime documents with startling results, including General MacArthur's appeal to Australian Prime Minister, John Curtin, for Aussie airmen.

 Yet the Catalina crews' achievements were all forgotten after the war.
 Men like Cyril Payne, above, in the flying boat's blister window in 1942, and below back in his old seat decades later.